tstockwell/TermSatNet/doc/formulas.md

 # Formulas

-All about formulas in NandSAT.
+All about formulas in RR.

 ## Syntax